Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Variational Bayes-DAG-GFlowNet

-where $X$ is the $N\times K$ design matrix of the data set $\mathcal{D}$, $X_{k}$ is its $k$th column, and $\sigma^2$ is the variance of the likelihood of the data, which is a hyper-parameter we set to 1.
-Note that while the true posterior distribution $P(\theta_{k}\mid G, \mathcal{D})$ is also a Normal distribution under a linear-Gaussian model, we are still making a variational assumption here by having common parameters $\mu_{k}$ and $\Sigma_{k}$ across graphs, and samples $\theta_{k}$ are then masked according to $D_{k}$.
+where $X$ is the $N\times K$ design matrix of the data set $\mathcal{D}$, $X_{k}$ is its $k$th column, and $\sigma^2$ is the variance the Gaussian likelihood model, and $\sigma_0^2$ is the variance of the prior of the mechanism parameters.
+We make an assumption that the variance of each node is equal, which is also an assumption made in \citet{dibs}, however this is not essential to the model, and the derivations can be adjusted to account for $K$ different variance parameters, one for each node.
+Note that while the true posterior distribution $P(\theta_{k}\mid G, \mathcal{D})$ is also a Normal distribution under a linear Gaussian model, we are still making a variational assumption here by having common parameters $\mu_{k}$ and $\Sigma_{k}$ across graphs, and samples $\theta_{k}$ are then masked using $D_{k}$.